 Astronauts exercise 90 minutes a day to stay fit and preserve their bones and muscle while they live in space.
 After a heavy workout the first thing people do is have a shower but this is not an option for astronauts – they have to rely on wet-wipes.

 To make matters worse, as gravity does not influence heat transfer in space, astronauts often report getting hot and sweating more during exercise.
-The Spacetex experiment will assess two new fabrics to improve heat transfer and sweat absorption during exercise.
+The SpaceTex experiment assesses two new fabrics to improve heat transfer and sweat absorption during exercise.
 The fabrics were also chosen for their antibacterial properties.

-After exercise, Alexander Gerst will fill in a short questionnaire to assess how comfortable the clothes are.
-When finished, his clothes will be stored in a bag and returned to Earth to analyse the odour and air quality.
+After exercise, Alexander Gerst filled in a short questionnaire to assess how comfortable the clothes are.
+When finished, his clothes were stored in a bag and returned to Earth to analyse the odour and air quality.